A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Discussion

-Focusing again on the case with $r_1=0.5r_2$ and studying the correlation between each of the model parameters and the survival rate when 10 cycles of TMZ are applied, it was found that the parameter showing the highest correlation is the tumor proliferation rate $r_1$, followed by the tumor size $T_0$ and the efficacy of TMZ against tumor $\alpha_1$.
-The importance of slow tumor growth as a good prognostic biomarker is well-known: the overexpression of Epidermal Growth Factor Receptor (EGFR) is an indicator of poor prognosis in overall survival \cite{li2018prognostic}.
+Focusing again on the case with $r_1=0.5r_2$ and the correlation between the model parameters and the survival rate applying 10 TMZ cycles, the parameter showing the highest correlation is the tumor proliferation rate $r_1$, followed by the tumor size $T_0$ and the efficacy of TMZ against the tumor $\alpha_1$.
+The importance of slow tumor growth as a good prognostic biomarker is well-known: the overexpression of Epidermal Growth Factor Receptor (EGFR) is an indicator of a poor prognosis in overall survival \cite{li2018prognostic}.
 In addition, the Ki-67 level, a protein marker associated with cell proliferation, serves as a significant prognostic factor in gliomas \cite{chen2015ki}.
 Higher Ki-67 levels indicate increased tumor cell proliferation, correlating with more aggressive tumor behavior and poorer patient outcomes.
-If we now study the correlation of the parameters with the improvement in survival compared to the untreated cases (the $T_{s}^{10T}/T_{s}^{NT}$ ratio), the most important parameter is $\alpha_1$, aligning with \cite{skaga2022functional}, where the authors found a predictive value of TMZ sensitivity in individual glioblastoma stem cells cultures to patient survival.
+If we now analyze the correlation between model parameters and the improvement in survival compared to untreated cases (the $T_{s}^{10T}/T_{s}^{NT}$ ratio), the most influential parameter is $\alpha_1$.
+This finding is consistent with \cite{skaga2022functional}, where the authors identified TMZ sensitivity in individual glioblastoma stem cell cultures as a predictor of patient survival.